 Instructions

 - Add the tomato passata & reduce the sauce.
 Add the tomato passata to the herbs and olive oil, add salt, and adjust the seasonings.
-Bring the mixture to a boil over high heat, reduce to a simmer, and cook uncovered stirring periodically to avoid scorching for 20-22 minutes, or until the sauce is reduced, and thick.
-Remove it from the heat and allow it cool to room temperature before using it to sauce your favorite pizza recipe.
+Bring the mixture to a boil over high heat, reduce to a simmer, and cook uncovered, stirring periodically to avoid scorching for 20-22 minutes, or until the sauce is reduced and thick.
+Remove it from the heat and allow it to cool to room temperature before using it to sauce your favorite pizza recipe.
 Enjoy!

 Notes